 This segment was taken from my weekly internet radio show.

-Also, below the first audio post is the full length radio show that Kevin Bevington, Jim Minion and Rod Gray appeared on if you are interested in hearing what sparked the rant!
+Also, below the first audio post is the full length radio show that Kevin Bevington, Jim Minion and Rod Payday Loans Gray instant payday loan appeared on if you are interested in hearing what sparked the rant!

 Please note that my “GARNISH” rant is only aimed at sanctioning bodies who use Garnish (KCBS).